 These and other measures have affected and caused disruption to businesses and economic activities, and their impacts on businesses continue to evolve.
-See Amendments to PFRS 16, Leases, Covid-19 Related Concessions below, Note 3 - Estimating allowance for expected credit losses and Note 5 - Income and expenses - Contract balances.
+See Amendments to PFRS 16, Leases, Covid-19 Related Rent Concessions Beyond June 30, 2021, Note 3 - Estimating allowance for expected credit losses and Note 5 - Income and expenses - Contract balances.

-To provide our customers with connectivity when they need it the most, we provided zero-rated access to certain Government agencies and emergency hotlines, boosted minimum speeds for our PLDT Home subscribers, increased data allocations for postpaid and prepaid customers, equipped our corporate customers with telecommuting solutions, suspended disconnections for our postpaid customers, free use of selected business corporations for corporate customers and for our Overseas Filipino Workers, extended the duration of free calls through our Free Bee app.
+To provide our customers with connectivity when they need it the most, we provided zero-rated access to certain Government agencies and emergency hotlines, boosted minimum speeds for our eligible PLDT Home subscribers, increased data allocations for postpaid and prepaid customers, equipped our corporate customers with telecommuting solutions, and for our Overseas Filipino Workers, extended the duration of free calls through our Free Bee app.
 On May 1, 2020, we implemented a six-month installment payment program for the outstanding monthly bills of our postpaid subscribers.
 Under this payment program, PLDT Home, Smart consumer postpaid, and Sun consumer postpaid subscribers can settle their unpaid balances as at April 30, 2020 in six equal monthly payments with 0% interest and no penalties.
 This program was further extended for two months that ended on December 31, 2020.
 In cases where our service teams need to enter customers' homes or business premises, we have equipped them with protective gear such as face masks and gloves.
 Members of our service teams have also been trained in the proper health protocols for before, during, and after site visits, including maintaining proper social distances with customers at all times.